starship-s/Open-WebUI-OpenRouter-pipe/README.md

 ## Testing

 `tests/conftest.py` stubs Open WebUI, FastAPI, SQLAlchemy, pydantic-core, and tenacity so the pipe can be imported without the full server.
+Because the pytest plugin `openrouter_responses_pipe.pytest_bootstrap` lives inside this repository, set `PYTHONPATH=.` (or install the package in editable mode) whenever you run the suite; otherwise pytest cannot locate the plugin.

 ```bash
 PYTHONPATH=. .venv/bin/pytest tests/test_multimodal_inputs.py   # multimodal + size guard coverage